kvv1618/Viterbi-algorithm-/README.md

 •In a communication channel convolutionally encoded bit streams are de- coded through this algorithm using trellis diagram<br>
 •Here the focus is mainly on decoding the data.
-Data recovering in case of error is not a part of Viterbi algorithm
+Data recovering in case of error is not a part of Viterbi algorithm<br>
+•Applied this algorithm on an image dataset.